 Regarding Degenerative Myelopathy (DM), UTRTCA is not aware of any TRTs that have been clinically affected or diagnosed with degenerative myelopathy.
 However, since it is a serious disease that has a genetic test available, we believe that all breeders should be aware of the DM status of their breeding dogs and make that information available to the public.

-Please test, or ask for test results, in order to help us keep our breed from being impacted by this devastating but avoidable condition.
+Buyers--ASK FOR PROOF OF TEST RESULTS and Breeders--PLEASE TEST in order to help keep our breed from being impacted by these devastating above mentioned but avoidable conditions.